mariihespana/gig-workers-data/README.md

 # Gig Workers Data

+This is a Data Generator Tool to analyze driver stress levels based on drivers' operational metrics.
+We are using simulated data from Gig Workers (drivers) to build this experiment.
+Gig work is highly flexible, but platform policies, ML-driven management, low payments, blocked accounts, and long idle times can strongly affect drivers’ mental well-being.

+Here is the public Kaggle notebook link: https://www.kaggle.com/code/mariihespana/gig-workers-stress-levels

+To run the analysis on Kaggle, please see the instructions below:

 ## 1. Enable the Google Cloud SDK

 1. In the right sidebar of your Kaggle notebook, go to **"Add-ons" → "Google Cloud SDK"**.